Last Updated on January 14, 2021 by Nina Ahmedow

 The stereotype is that vegans will tell everyone they’re vegan and start lecturing people.
 But in my experience, it has always been the opposite.
 Usually, vegans will only mention that they’re vegan if the conversation turns to food.
 And it’s actually necessary when ordering food.
 This is when many non-vegans get angry and start to corner the vegan and ask lots of questions.

 And this is where the dilemma begins: Should I answer and appear “preachy” or should I avoid the questions and look like I have no arguments for my position.
-In any case, non-vegans will respond with their opinions on your vegan lifestyle.
+Either way, non-vegans will respond with their opinions on your vegan lifestyle.

 The Issue With the Opinions of Non-Vegans